Carlotta Addison

 Carlotta Addison (July 1849 – 1914) was an English actress.
 Stage appearances included leading roles in original productions of plays by T. W. Robertson, W. S. Gilbert, H. J. Byron and Arthur Wing Pinero.

 Life

 Addison was born in Liverpool in 1849, the younger daughter of Edward Phillips Addison, a comedian; the actress Fanny Addison was her sister.
 She first appeared on stage at the Liverpool Amphitheatre.
+On 13 May 1865 she appeared with her father at the New Theatre Royal, Bath in a special benefit performance under the patronage of the Bath and County Club.
 Her London debut was in October 1866 at St James's Theatre, as Lady Frances Touchwood in The Belle's Stratagem by Hannah Cowley.
 Later that year she created the role of Adina in the musical burlesque Dulcamara, or the Little Duck and the Great Quack, by W. S. Gilbert, at the St James's Theatre.
 She later joined the company of the New Royalty Theatre, and in February 1868 appeared in Daddy Grey by Andrew Halliday, as Jessie Bell, the central figure of the play.